dunestorm333/hdr-helper/README.md

 chmod +x ~/.local/usr/bin/hdr-helper
 ```

-You will then need to modify the following three values within the script specific to your system configuration:
+You will then need to modify the following three values within monitor.conf specific to your system configuration:
 ```
 # MONITOR=<DP-1 | Enter your monitor ID from xrandr>
 # NATIVE_RES=<3440x1440@165 | Enter your native monitor resolution followed by the refresh rate>